bbc/gourmet-translation-api-server/README.md

 The translation API provides an interface to expose translation models produced as part of the GoURMET project.
 These models are shared as docker images and use this [template](https://github.com/bbc/gourmet-translation-module-template) to provide a standardised web app interface with a `/translate` endpoint.
 To integrate a new model see the [Adding a new Translation Model](#adding-a-new-translation-model) section.

-# Translation Models Cluster

-The cluster uses ECS.
-In this instance the containers are running on Fargate.
+The API is build using AWS services.
+This project contains the Cloudformation templates to generate the API infrastructure.
+The Cloudformation templates are written in javascript using [AWS CDK](https://docs.aws.amazon.com/cdk/).

-## CDK
+## Working with AWS CDK

-Currently in the process of migrating to using [CDK](https://docs.aws.amazon.com/cdk/) to build the cloudformation template for the architecture that makes up the API.

-The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ### Setting up CDK

-1. Install the cdk commandline tool
+1. Install the cdk command line tool

 ```
 npm install -g aws-cdk